Inflacam

 Initial treatment is a single dose of 0.2 mg meloxicam/kg body weight on the first day.
 Treatment is to be continued once daily by oral administration (at 24-hour intervals) at a maintenance dose of 0.1 mg meloxicam/kg body weight.

-For longer term treatment, once clinical response has been observed (after ≥ 4 days), the dose of Inflacam can be adjusted to the lowest effective individual dose reflecting that the degree of pain and inflammation associated with chronic musculo-skeletal disorders may vary over time.
+For longer term treatment, once clinical response has been observed (after ≥ 4 days), the dose of the veterinary medicinal product can be adjusted to the lowest effective individual dose reflecting that the degree of pain and inflammation associated with chronic musculo-skeletal disorders may vary over time.

 Shake well before use.
 To be administered orally either mixed with food or directly into the mouth.

-The suspension can be given using the Inflacam measuring syringe provided in the package.
+The suspension can be given using the measuring syringe provided in the package of the veterinary medicinal product.
 The syringe fits onto the bottle and has a kg-body weight scale which corresponds to the maintenance dose (i.e. 0.1 mg meloxicam/kg body weight).
 Thus for initiation of the therapy on the first day, twice the maintenance volume will be required.

-A clinical response is normally seen within 3–4 days.
+A clinical response is normally seen within 3 to 4 days.
 Treatment should be discontinued after 10 days at the latest if no clinical improvement is apparent.

 Avoid introduction of contamination during use.